The entire book appears at this link with chapters added after appearing online:

 through one of the cardboard containers filled with all sorts of

-just want to buy these four books.
+Just want to buy these four books.
 Not a box.
-I never heard of
+Never heard of such a thing.”

 “Yes sir,” the woman replies testily.
 “We are a wholesale

 bookstore catering to the retail trade.
-They come in here and buy
+They come in here, buy

 the entire contents of the box and re-sell the books later .”